andreafornara/Tutorial/README.md

 You can find the examples in the `examples` folder.

-If you want to edit this folder, please fork it and modified the files in `source`.
+If you want to edit this folder, please fork this repository and modified the files in `source`.
 Once you are done, you can run
 ```
 source convert_them.sh
 ```
 from the `source` folder.
+This operation is automatic if you pull to Github.

 Each of this can be used interactively in VSCode, just open it and execute/edit each cell.